arduino/docs-content/content/arduino-cloud/01.guides/01.editor/editor.md

 - Pause the stream, and search through the log,
 - Clear the log.

+***Note that the Serial Monitor opens as a new window.***

 ## Resources

 The resources (examples, libraries & reference) are all available from the menu on the left hand side.

 ### Examples

-The "built-in" examples are a set of basic examples focused at learning some key Arduino concepts.
+The "built-in examples" are a set of basic examples focused at teaching some key Arduino concepts.
 Classic examples such as `Blink` and `AnalogReadSerial` will help you get started, with links inside each example to more detailed documentation.

 ![Examples.](assets/examples.png)